jason-me/bitcoin-universal-design/index.md

 > "Designing for the extremes in human variation often improves usability for everyone."

-This guide explores how building for users with disabilities, impairments, or atypical environments often leads to better Bitcoin experiences for everyone which in turn leads to increased adoption.
-In Bitcoin applications, where usability is frequently sacrificed for security or privacy, this heuristic helps create more thoughtful, human-centered interactions.
+This guide explores how building for users with disabilities, impairments, or atypical environments can lead to increased global adoption and better Bitcoin experiences for everyone.
+In Bitcoin applications, where usability is sometimes sacrificed for security or privacy, this heuristic helps create more thoughtful, human-centered interactions.

 ## Why Accessibility Matters for Bitcoin